bbchallenge/bbchallenge-seed/README.md

 +---+-----+-----+
 ```

-Is encoded by the 30 bytes:
+Is encoded by the following 30 bytes:

 ```
 1, R, 2, 1, L, 3,